seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 He's but a sot, as I am, nor hath not
 One spirit to command: they all do hate him
 As rootedly as I. Burn but his books.
-He has brave utensils,--for so he calls them--
+He has brave utensils, (for so he calls them)
 Which when he has a house, he'll deck withal
 And that most deeply to consider is
 The beauty of his daughter; he himself